Eric Haase Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- Diamondbacks pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

+- Gallen (7-2) gets the starting nod for the Diamondbacks in his 14th start of the season.
+He has a 2.75 ERA in 78 2/3 innings pitched, with 88 strikeouts.

-- The right-hander's most recent appearance came on Sunday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing two earned runs while giving up nine hits.

-- The 25-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
-Opponents have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.